-The Society holds investments in actively managed funds that are designed to generate investment returns and reduce volatility risk in the long term.
-Investment risk volatility is actively managed by fund managers at RLAM, and LGIM tracks appropriate fund indices for the Society's unit-linked funds.
+The Society holds investments in pooled funds that are designed to generate investment returns and reduce volatility risk in the long-term.
+Investment risk volatility for the Society's With-Profits Fund is actively managed by fund managers at RLAM.
+The Society's unit-linked funds are invested in appropriate fund indices that are tracked by LGIM.
 The Board has oversight of RLAM as a key outsourced active investment management services provider.
 Investment performance and emerging experience is monitored by the Board Risk Committee and the Fair Members Benefit Committee.
-The Society maintains a varied product range and any reduction in the value of IP policies as a result of higher interest rates will be mostly offset by a lower value of liability on the Society's with-profit business and a higher value of its gilt derivative asset.
+The Society maintains a varied product range and any reduction in the value of IP policies as a result of higher interest rates will be mostly offset by a lower value of liability on the Society's with-profit business and a higher value of its derivative financial contract that is linked to the value of the UK gilt.